mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 ### Summary

 How do we teach Buddhism?
 Molding life into ideas or philosophy is backwards; the words must come from our own life, or they won’t connect with people.
-An understanding of the world based on causation is empty, but the world itself is there.
-This is why the *Prajnaparamita Sutra* says *emptiness is form*.
+An understanding of the world based on causation is empty, but the world itself is there; that is why the *Prajnaparamita Sutra* says *emptiness is form*.
 We should digest the teachings thoroughly in our life, and then the words to explain will come naturally.
 Happiness and peace cannot be found by rushing to the destination.

 ### Transcript